AnejSvete/anejsvete.github.io/_pages/cv.md

     {% include archive-single-talk-cv.html %}
   {% endfor %}</ul>
 -->

 Teaching
 ======
+I like to teach!
+Here are some of the courses I've helped with, all of them at ETH Zürich:
   <ul>{% for post in site.teaching %}
     {% include archive-single-cv.html %}
   {% endfor %}</ul>